stigvoss/stigvoss.github.io/_posts/2023-11-16-creating-hybrid-connection-with-terraform.md

 }
 ```

-The thing to note in this solution is that the provisioner will change the `relay_id` which differs in letter casing from what Terraform expects.
+The thing to note in this workaround is that the provisioner will change the `relay_id` which differs in letter casing from what Terraform expects.
 This will cause Terraform to see the resource as changed and will recreate the hybrid connection on every run.

-## Workaround 2 - Use a `null_resource` and provisioners to create the hybrid connection with Azure CLI
+## Workaround 2 - Use a Null Resource and provisioners to create the hybrid connection with Azure CLI
 ```hcl
 resource "null_resource" "function_app_hybrid_connection" {
   triggers = {